timlovescoding/neutral_network/README.md

 1. Forward Propagation -  Propagating the values of nodes from one layer to another by the combination of linear function and non-linear activation functions ( f(Wx+b) )
 2. Loss Function  - Setting up a loss function to provide an objective to be optimized.
 3. Backpropagation - Computation of equations of gradient for the loss function with respect to W and b.
-4. Gradient Descent - Gradients of W and b is used in gradient descent to tune the parameters W and b to optimized the loss function.
+4. Gradient Descent with Optimization - Gradients of W and b is used in gradient descent to tune the parameters W and b to find the minima of the loss function.
+The process of gradient descent can be optimized with techniques such as momentum.

 ## Extra (Great learning resources and things I find interesting)